Lumineks/linux-course/NetworkChuck-lessons/lesson-1.md

 2. `ls` - stands for 'list'

+Flags: '-l' stands for 'long'.
+Prints more info about files

 Prints files and folders names in the current directory.

 3. `cd <path>` - stands for 'change directory'